RBA: A commitment to guidance to balance inflation and growth

 Following the smaller than expected RBA rate hike, the AUD weakened versus the USD and bond yields declined across the curve as economists reassessed the steadfastness of the central banks guidance pivot.
 The market still expects further rate hikes in November, December and into 2023, although the terminal rate prediction has declined slightly.

 While acknowledging that “price stability is a prerequisite for a strong economy”, the RBA’s tone has shifted as it confirmed that “keeping the economy on an even keel” was also a priority.
 With inflation expected to peak at a significantly lower level (7.75% y/y) relative to other Western markets, the central bank obviously believes its prior front loading has given it flexibility to slow the pace of hikes.
-We believe future employment, wage growth and inflation trends will be critical determinants if the RBA can maintain its commitment to guidance.
+Future employment, wage growth and inflation trends will be critical determinants if the RBA can maintain its commitment to guidance.